 Yepp Maxi rear child bike seat

-This mid mount system is attached directly to your bikes top tube or via a bar mounting system that creates a top tube.
+This mid mount system is attached directly to your bikes top tube or via a bar/adaptor that creates a top tube.
 It gives great interaction and good protection in between your arms.
 A lot of what I have said for the front mounted seats applies here.
-The biggest difference between the type of attachment is the top tube mounts have no harness.
+The biggest difference between the types of seats is that most mid mount seats have no harness (exception WeeRide).
 These no harness systems are great for kids who have ridden balance bikes from a young age.

-Bike Match = bikes with top tube and/or a medium to large frame.
+Bike Match = versatile, most medium to large frames.
 Read more at Kids Bike Seats – Match your bike to a seat.

-The mounted bar system has a similar age range to the front seats (1-3yrs) whereas the top tube seats have a wider age range 2 to 6yrs depending on the size of your child.
+The mounted bar system (WeeRide) has a similar age range to the front seats (1-3yrs) whereas the top tube seat (Shotgun) have a wider age range 2 to 5yrs depending on the size of your child.
+The Do Little can create a top tube or be mounted to a top tube – age range 2 to 7yrs.
 Weight range is wide 9 to 23kg.

 A town bike, doLittle match